‘Horrified’ Staffers Say This Hollywood Media Mogul Is Boss From Hell

 A spokesperson for TheWrap wrote that “Sharon runs a business and brings on and trains talented journalists.
 Like other media companies, multi year employee contracts are standard for the industry.”

-Waxman has threatened legal action against multiple rivals who’ve hired away her employees.
+Waxman has threatened legal action against multiple media outlets who’ve hired away her employees.

 For instance, Waxman unsuccessfully sued The Information, alleging the outlet intentionally poached reporter Matt Pressberg in December 2017 while he was under a two-year contract with TheWrap.
 A judge found Pressberg’s non-compete clause violated California law by restraining him from engaging in his profession.